amareb/Text-to-Speech/README.md

 ## Demo

-You can see a live demo of this TTS web application here: [Live Demo](https://nati673.github.io/TTS/)
+You can see a live demo of this Text to Speech web application here: [Live Demo](https://nati673.github.io/TTS/)

 ## Features